Gmail Now Rejecting Unauthenticated Email

 1. Improper DNS Configuration

-Faulty Domain Name System (DNS) configuration is another reason your emails may get rejected.
+Faulty Domain Name System (DNS) configuration is another reason Gmail may be rejecting your emails.

 DNS helps identify machines and resources on the internet or internet protocol networks.
 If the DNS is not consistent with the DKIM public key, the host won’t be able to authenticate DKIM-verified emails.